sam-s10s/bs-bingo/server/bot.md

 - We need the names of those people that want to play the game.
 - Ask for their name and where they work.
 - Use the speaker tags to identify the speaker.
-- Use the `add_player` tool to add the player to the game.
+- Always use the `add_player` tool to add the player to the game once you have their name.
-- Typically 2 or more players are required.
+- Typically 2 or more players are required, but one is OK.

 ## Step 2 - word selection:

+- You must have used `add_player` tool for each player before using `get_words` tool.
 - Once you have the names of the players, use `get_words` tool → wait for ready signal.
 - Do not reveal the words to the players, as they will be shown on screen.